-1) As part of the general criteria, applicants must:
+(1) As part of the general criteria, applicants must:

-(1) Be interested in Japan and be willing to deepen their knowledge and appreciation of Japan after their arrival; be motivated to participate in and initiate international exchange activities in the local community; make an effort to study or continue studying the Japanese language prior to and after arriving in Japan.

-(2) Be both mentally and physically healthy.

-(3) Be willing and able to adapt to living and working in Japan, and be determined to responsibly complete their period of participation.

-(4) Hold a Bachelor's degree or higher, or obtain such qualifications by the designated arrival date
+- 1) Be interested in Japan and be willing to deepen their knowledge and appreciation of Japan after their arrival; be motivated to participate in and initiate international exchange activities in the local community; and make an effort to study or continue studying the Japanese language prior to and after arriving in Japan. - 2) Be both mentally and physically healthy. - 3) Be willing and able to adapt to living and working in Japan, and be determined to responsibly complete their period of participation. - 4) Hold a Bachelor's degree or higher by the designated arrival date (applicants for the ALT position may alternatively hold a certification of completion of a 3-year course to teach at primary/elementary or secondary schools or obtain said qualification(s) by the designated arrival date).